mathebuddy/mathebuddy/doc/mbl.md

 - Files `!B`, `!C`, ... (with `!`-prefix) represent the requirements of `A`, i.e. level `A` depends on levels `B`, `C`, ....

 - Requirements for other course chapters can be denoted by relative paths, e.g. `!../basics/sets` requires level `sets.mbl` in chapter `basics`.

+- (Optional) Icons in SVG format can be inserted by keyword `ICON`.

 Since all units are stored in the same file directory, prefixes to file names may be helpful.